FC Wil: Stadium

-Wil play in the Sportpark Bergholz with a total capacity of 6,048.
-The stadium contains 748 seats and 5,300 standing places.
+Wil play in the Lidl Arena with a total capacity of 6,000.
+The stadium contains 700 seats and 5,300 standing places.

 It is part of the eponymous sports facility, which also contains swimming pools and an ice hockey rink, that was newly built at the site of their old ground in 2013, for the cost of around 11 million Swiss francs.
 Between 2013 and 2020 it bore the name of its sponsor IGP Pulvertechnik, before reverting to its initial name.